ic1618/Microsoft-Project15-ELP/docs/introduction.md

 The expectation is to have a much better detector than the one in place, that can detect gunshots to a very high precision with a reasonable accuracy.
 Distinguishing between automatic weapons (eg AK-47) and shotguns is also important, since automatic weapons are usually used to poach elephants.
 This is an important first step to real time detection.

+## Our solution

+We provide three models with different features for the client to run.
+Our strongest model Faster-RCNN fulfils all our clients expectations, you can see the concept to implementation and build in [Design History](designhistory.md)